 Magnesium chloride is topical magnesium that can be absorbed through the skin.
 Letting the magnesium absorb right into your skin is a more effective way to treat your pain because the results are often quicker and better targeted at the exact problem area.
 (7, 8)

 I’m not saying that an ice pack, a cup of tea, and some pain meds don’t get the job done.
-I’m just saying magnesium can get it done quicker, and more efficiently.
+I’m just saying magnesium can get it done quicker, and more efficiently and optimize your health in many ways.
 Apply the magnesium right where it hurts, and let it do what it does best: take away your pain, and give you back your life.